Completed Space Science Missions

 NASA MISSION OPNOM: Rhodium Crystal Preservation

-LAUNCHED ON: Northrup Grumman Antares; NG-17
+LAUNCHED ON: Northrop Grumman Antares; NG-17

-CRYPTOBIOLOGY
+SYNTHETIC CRYPTOBIOLOGY

 MISSION TAGS: #SyntheticCryptobiology #DetectDefeatDeter #BusinessOfScience #BringingScienceSolutionsToTheWorld